Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 [![dbus-serialbattery install](https://img.youtube.com/vi/Juht6XGLcu0/0.jpg)](https://www.youtube.com/watch?v=Juht6XGLcu0)

-### Install automatically with flash drive/SD
+### Install automatically with USB/SD card

-> CerboGX users cannot use the the automatic installer.
-Use SSH option instead.
+> It might be, that this doesn't work on older CerboGX devices.
+In this case use SSH option instead.

 1. Download and copy the [latest release](https://github.com/Louisvdw/dbus-serialbattery/releases) `venus-data.tar.gz` to the root of a USB flash drive that is in FAT32 format (a SD card is also an option for GX devices, but not for Raspberry Pi).